|By Elke Wetzig (Elya) via Wikimedia Commons|

 And so it was at the polo field that the fairy tale really began, when a fairy godmother named Diana decided to play matchmaker.
 She could often be seen laughing it up with Sarah, aka "Fergie", while her husband played.
 Just a few years into her own not-so-fairy-tale marriage, Diana was likely already feeling stifled and lonely.
 What fun, she thought, to invite the boisterous Fergie to the Royal Family's Scottish castle just when she knew Prince Andrew would be there.
 Equally fun-loving and boisterous, the spark between Andrew and Sarah this time was instantaneous and unquenchable.
 Their romance was one of genuine affection and, 30 years later, their bond is as strong as ever.
 Perhaps even stronger with the struggles they have faced and the maturity that even the biggest party animals gain over time.

 In re-watching clips of their wedding day, it is clear that the newly titled Duke and Duchess of York were absolutely smitten.
 Every member of the family also had pure joy written across their faces.
 It was an exuberant day, less grand than Charles and Diana's wedding five years earlier.
-The world was worshipping at Diana's fate, but Sarah was clearly a star despite her less than noble birth.
+The world was worshiping at Diana's feet, but Sarah was clearly a star despite her less than noble birth.
 Diana was the daughter of a Peer of the Realm; Sarah was from a much lower rung of Britain's stratified upper class.
-She should none of the demure, ladylike qualities of her new sister-in-law.
+She showed none of the demure, ladylike qualities of her new sister-in-law.
 She was just an ordinary girl.
 As one American broadcaster remarked that day, every girl wished she could be Diana on her wedding day, but when Sarah married her prince, every girl could say "that is me."

 The sunshine of that day turned out not to be so eternal.
 As an active duty military officer, Andrew was away more than he was at home.
 Like Diana, Sarah was left to figure out her royal role without much guidance and without her husband anywhere nearby.
 She did things her own way: learning to fly a helicopter to better understand her husband's work, joking loudly with reporters who followed her, openly flirting with people in the crowds she encountered.
 While Americans adored her, her boisterous nature soon began to wear on the stiff-upper lips of Britain.
 The media began to grab onto any little flaw--her questionable fashion choices, her constant struggles with her weight (at least one photo from her second child's christening even bore the remarkably crass headline, "Huge-Genie"), and more seriously, her tendency to spend beyond her means.
 The media constantly compared her to the still saintly Diana who seemed to be always elegant, always gentle, always slim, and Sarah did not measure well in the unfair comparison, especially in the fashion stakes.
 After all, The Prince of Wales has access to an enormous income that dwarfed what his little brother could provide Sarah.